← Dashboard · Pricing · Trust Center

 Strengths

-- Coherent Cloudflare-native story — Workers, Turnstile, R2/D1 posture fits a buyer who wants edge delivery and evidence-oriented consent capture.
+- Coherent Cloudflare-native story — Edge delivery plus Turnstile fits buyers who want low-latency auth and evidence-oriented consent capture.

 - Trust surface area — Trust Center, compliance hub, and policy depth punch above typical early-stage B2B SaaS.